Skip to main content

 Frequently Asked Questions

-Skate Story is a arcade role playing game with fantasy and mystery themes.
+Skate Story is a arcade role playing game with fantasy, mystery and dark fantasy themes.

 Skate Story is available on Nintendo Switch, PC, PlayStation 5, Mac OS and others.